 - Parents shall openly support and uphold this code of conduct policy and take action and steps to ensure other parents follow and uphold this code of conduct policy.

 - Parents shall adhere to the policies, procedures, rules, standards, and ethics of Skate Canada at all times.

 Skater Code of Conduct

-• Only members in good standing with the club will be allowed to take tests and participate in club competition.
-Members not in good standing may be suspended at executive committees.
+- Only members in good standing with the club will be allowed to take tests and participate in club competition.
+Members not in good standing may be suspended by executive committees.

 If a skater is in violation of the code of conduct she/he will be:

-If the behavior of a skater is in serious breach of conduct (at executive committees) said skater may be immediately suspended
+- If the behavior of a skater is in serious breach of conduct (at executive committee meetings) said skater may be immediately suspended.